 Competition in the title insurance industry is based primarily on expertise, service and price.
-In addition, the financial strength of the insurer has become an increasingly important factor in decisions relating to the purchase of title insurance, particularly in multi-state transactions and in situations involving real estate-related investment vehicles such as real estate investment trusts and real estate mortgage investment conduits.
+In addition, the financial strength of the insurer has become an increasingly important factor in decisions relating to the purchase of title insurance, particularly in multi-state transactions and in situations involving real es tate-related investment vehicles such as real estate investment trusts and real estate mortgage investment conduits.
 The number and size of competing companies varies in the different geographic areas in which we conduct our business.
 In our principal markets, competitors include other major title underwriters such as First American Financial Corporation, Old Republic International Corporation and Stewart Information Services Corporation, as well as numerous smaller title insurance companies, underwritten title companies and independent agency operations at the regional and local level.
 Independent agency operations account for 61.4% of our total title insurance premiums.
-Several of the smaller competitors have closed their operations in the past few years as a result of the significant decrease in activity in the residential real estate market.
-Also, the removal of regulatory barriers might result in new competitors entering the title insurance business, and those new competitors may include diversified financial services companies that have greater financial resources than we do and possess other competitive advantages.
+Several of the smaller competitors have closed their operations in the past few years as a result of the significant decrease in activity in the residential resources than we do and possess other competitive advantages.
 Competition among the major title insurance companies, expansion by smaller regional companies and any new entrants with alternative products could affect our business operations and financial condition.

-In our specialty insurance segment, we compete with the national, regional and local insurance carriers.
+In our specia lty insurance segment, we compete with the national, regional and local insurance carriers.
 Depending on geographic location, various personal lines carriers, such as State Farm, Allstate, Farmers, Travelers, Hartford, Nationwide and numerous other companies compete for this personal lines business.
 In our home warranty business, our competitors include American Home Shield and The First American Corporation.
 In addition to price, service and convenience are competitive factors.
 We strive to compete primarily through providing an efficient and streamlined product delivery platform.